mkocot/rupicola/README.md

 *allow_private* is special flag which indicate if request from loopback is handled without checking credentials.
 This flag can be used on any bind point type.
 Default value is false.

-Note that any field that is not highlighted is ignored during parsing config.
+Note that any field that is not highlighted is ignored during parsing configuration.
 For defining http listening endpoint use:
 ```yaml
 type: http